mkhalil1998/EC601_Group_Project/README.md

 Now unlike VQA v2, where questions and annotations are found in different folders.
 For vizwiz, both questions and answers are found together.
 A code was developed to restructure the data from vizwiz to vqa v2 or vice versa to fit the needs of the model being used.

+[data-converter.py](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/data-converter.py) can be leveraged to perform such task.